 Spelling variations of this family name include: Shute, Chute, Chewte, Shutes and others.

-Another 213 words (15 lines of text) are included under the topic Early Choate Notables in all our PDF Extended History products and printed products wherever possible.
+Another 76 words (5 lines of text) are included under the topic Early Choate Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Choate family moved to Ireland, but this topic is not covered in this excerpt.
-Another 75 words(5 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were: